 Talk to a professor that you like.

 If a class has inspired you or piqued your interest, go to office hours or send a quick email.
-Even if that person is not actively doing research/creative work or taking on students, they may know of similar faculty members, groups, or projects that fit your interests.
+Faculty usually know what research is happening.

 Talk to your TAs.